CIL – Community Infrastructure Levy

 The amended regulations came into force in March 2014 but allowed for a CIL exemption for self builders building either a new dwelling, an annex to an existing dwelling or an extension to an existing dwelling intended to be your principal private residence.
 While this is good news for Self Builders, there are caveats and the procedure to claim exemption which must be followed to the letter (see diagram below).

-Any exemption must be granted prior to the commencement of the development or the full levy due will apply.
+Any exemption must be granted prior to the commencement of the development or the full exemption will not be applied.
 You will usually need to advise the local planning authority before commencement, so be sure to seek agreement to the formal claim for exemption before starting any work on site.

 Individuals wishing to claim an exemption must first ‘assume liability’ for CIL by completing a form, and then apply for the exemption by completing a Transfer of Assumed Liability’ form and submitting it to the council (ie. the ‘collecting authority’) and certifying that their project meets the qualifying criteria by submitting a ‘Self Build Exemption Claim Form – Part 1’.

-The exemption cannot be applied to projects that have already commenced and it is essential that the local authority is notified of the intention to commence the development by submitting a ‘Commencement Notice’ to the council prior to work commencing on site, or the levy will be payable in full.
+To secure the full exemption you must apply before you have commenced ANY work, and it is essential that the local authority is notified of the intention to commence the development by submitting a ‘Commencement Notice’ to the council prior to work commencing on site.

 On completion they must submit an ‘Exemption Claim Form – Part 2’ to the council which provides supporting evidence to confirm the project qualifies for relief (this must be done within six months of formal completion of the home).